Shopify/polaris/src/components/ResourceList/README.md

 Now we’ll add the bulk actions.
 We’ll need to do several things to get this wired up:

 1. Define our bulk actions and pass them to the resource list
-2. Add a handler to respond when the merchant begins making a bulk selection
+2. Add a handler to respond when merchants begin making a bulk selection
 3. Add a way to keep track of which items have been selected and make sure our component knows, so it can display the change

 The way we keep track of the current selection is with state.